Budapest: Contemporary history after Unification

 From the 1960s to the late 1980s Hungary was often satirically referred to as "the happiest barrack" within the Eastern bloc, and much of the wartime damage to the city was finally repaired.
 Work on Erzsébet Bridge, the last to be rebuilt, was finished in 1964.
 In the early 1970s, Budapest Metro's east–west M2 line was first opened, followed by the M3 line in 1976.
 In 1987, Buda Castle and the banks of the Danube were included in the UNESCO list of World Heritage Sites.
 Andrássy Avenue (including the Millennium Underground Railway, Hősök tere, and Városliget) was added to the UNESCO list in 2002.
 In the 1980s, the city's population reached 2.1 million.
 In recent times a significant decrease in population occurred mainly due to a massive movement to the neighbouring agglomeration in Pest county, i.e., suburbanisation.

 In the last decades of the 20th century the political changes of 1989–90 (Fall of the Iron Curtain) concealed changes in civil society and along the streets of Budapest.
 The monuments of the dictatorship were removed from public places, into Memento Park.
 In the first 20 years of the new democracy, the development of the city was managed by its mayor, Gábor Demszky.

+In October 2019, opposition candidate Gergely Karácsony won the Budapest mayoral election, meaning the first electoral blow for Hungary's nationalist prime minister Viktor Orbán since coming to power in 2010.